The idea of “gamefowl” has undergone a substantial transformation ever since its conception.

 It was first used by George Wilson in the earliest book on the sport of cockfighting, The Commendation of Cocks and Cock Fighting, in 1607.
 This was the first usage of the word gamecock.

-The competitors, known as gamecocks, have been bred and trained specifically to have increased stamina and vigor for the match.
+The competitors, known as gamecocks, have been bred and trained specifically to increase stamina and vigor during the match.

 Game fowl is the name given to both the male and female individuals of this species of chicken.